UniversalDependencies/docs/_hy/index.md

 ### Core Arguments, Oblique Arguments and Adjuncts

+* In passive clauses (both reflexive and periphrastic passive), the subject is labeled with [nsubj:pass]() or [csubj:pass](), respectively.
+  * The auxiliary verb in periphrastic passive is labeled [aux]().
+  * If the demoted agent is present, it has the form of a bare instrumental phrase and its relation is labeled [obl:agent]().

 ### Non-verbal Clauses

 * The copula verb _եմ_ (be) is used in equational, attributional, locative, possessive and benefactory nonverbal clauses.
-  Purely existential clauses (without indicating location) use _լինել_ as well but it is treated as the head of the clause and tagged [VERB]().
+  Purely existential clauses (without indicating location) normally use a different lemma, _լինել_, and it is treated as the head of the clause and tagged [VERB]().

 ### Relations Overview